SigmoidFreud/SigmoidFreud.github.io/_posts/2015-2-18-HackerRank.md

 ---
 layout: post
 title: HackerRank problem in machine learning Expert Level.
+For the record I am not an expert.
 category: Data Science

 ---